HomeEnterprise ITInternet of ThingsGemalto integrates eSIM inside Cinterion LTE-M IoT module for AT&T network

 Preferred Source of Google

-Cybersecurity firm Gemalto said that it is wroking to simplify and secure connectivity for AT&T customers by integrating its embedded SIM (eSIM) inside the Cinterion LTE-M IoT module.
+Cybersecurity firm Gemalto said that it is wroking to simplify and secure IoT connectivity for AT&T customers by integrating its embedded SIM (eSIM) inside the Cinterion LTE-M IoT module.

 The company claimed that the new solution streamlines development for OEMs and reduces the cost and complexity of IoT deployment by eliminating the need for SIM card integration after manufacturing.
-In addition, the eSIM helps maintain the strongest security levels with continuous security updates for the long life of IoT solutions.
+In addition, the eSIM helps maintain the strongest levels with continuous security updates for the long life of IoT solutions.
 Samples of the new module are available with volume shipping to follow shortly.

 Advertisement

-Cyber Surakshit Uttar Pradesh
+Cyber Sashakt Uttar Pradesh

-Cyber Surakshit Uttar Pradesh
+Cyber Sashakt Uttar Pradesh

 Find out strategies, frameworks and solutions for building a resilient and secure digital ecosystem across Uttar Pradesh.